bitcoin/bitcoin/doc/developer-notes.md

   - *Rationale*: Ensure determinism by avoiding accidental use of uninitialized values.
 Also, static analyzers balk about this.

+- By default, declare single-argument constructors `explicit`.

+  - *Rationale*: This is a precaution to avoid unintended conversions that might arise when single-argument constructors are used as implicit conversion functions.

 - Use explicitly signed or unsigned `char`s, or even better `uint8_t` and `int8_t`.
 Do not use bare `char` unless it is to pass to a third-party API.
   This type can be signed or unsigned depending on the architecture, which can